-WhatsApp MUST NOT be used for any business purposes.
+WhatsApp MUST NOT be used for any business purposes unless with the explicit approval of the Board of Directors.
 Although Expanse Learning can't control the personal use of WhatsApp, we stress the importance that any data or information that is the property of Expanse Learning MUST NOT be sent using personal WhatsApp groups or chat messages.
 Please refer to the Data Protection and Privacy Notice for definitions on what constitutes personal and sensitive information.
 Failure to follow this guidance may result in Disciplinary Action being taken against you.